lbr77/lbr77/AWESOME-STARS.md

 ## Rust

 - [firecracker-microvm/firecracker](https://github.com/firecracker-microvm/firecracker) - Secure and fast microVMs for serverless computing.
-- [zu1k/zlib-searcher](https://github.com/zu1k/zlib-searcher) - search zlib/libgen index to get ipfs_cid.
-We don't save and provide files, we provide search.
-I hope everyone have a copy of the index locally, so that no need to rely on any centralized service.
 - [huacnlee/autocorrect](https://github.com/huacnlee/autocorrect) - AutoCorrect is a linter and formatter to help you to improve copywriting, correct spaces, words, punctuations between CJK (Chinese, Japanese, Korean).
 - [gmg137/netease-cloud-music-gtk](https://github.com/gmg137/netease-cloud-music-gtk) - Linux 平台下基于 Rust + GTK 开发的网易云音乐播放器
 - [lapce/lapce](https://github.com/lapce/lapce) - Lightning-fast and Powerful Code Editor written in Rust